 Drizzle DZ

 Rain RA

 Ice pellets PL

-STITUTE OF THE STITUT

 Hail GR

+GS

-Reported when diameter of l largest hailstones is 5 mm or more.
+- Reported when diameter of largest hailstones is 5 mm or more.

-Small hail GS
+Small hail

-Reported when diameter of l argest hailstones is less than 5 mm.
+- Reported when diameter of largest hailstones is less than 5 mm. - (b) Obscurations (hydrometeors)

-(b) Obscu nrations (hydrometeors)
+Fog

-Fog FG
+FG

-- Reported when visibility is le "BC", "PR" or "VC" (see 4.4) ess than 1 000 m, except when qualified by "MI", 4.2.6 and 4.4.2.8).
+- Reported when visibility is less than 1 000 m, except when qualified by "MI", "BC", "PR" or "VC" (see 4.4.2.6 and 4.4.2.8). - Mist

-Mist BR
+BR

-- Reported when visibility is a t least 1 000 m but not more than 5 000 m.

-(c) Obscu rations (lithometeors)

-- only when the obscuration consists predominantly of ity is 5 000 m or less except "SA" when qualified by mic ash.
+- Reported when visibility is at least 1 000 m but not more than 5 000 m. - (c) Obscurations (lithometeors) - The following shall be used only when the obscuration consists predominantly of lithometeors and the visibility is 5 000 m or less except "SA" when qualified by "DR" (see 4.4.2.6) and volcanic ash.

 Sand SA

-Dust ( (widespread) DU
+Dust (widespread) DU

-Haze HZ
+Haze ΗZ

 Smoke FU

-Volca nic ash VA
+Volcanic ash VA

-(d) Other phenomena
+Other phenomena

-Dust/s sand whirls (dust devils) PO
+Dust/sand whirls (dust devils) PO

-Squal 1 SQ
+Squall SQ

-Funne el cloud (tornado or waterspou t) FC
+Funnel cloud (tornado or waterspou t) FC

-Dust s storm DS
+Dust storm DS

-Sands torm SS
+Sandstorm SS

-4.4.3.1 In automated local routine reports, local special reports, METARs and SPECIs, in addition to the precipitation types listed under 4.4.2.3 (a), the abbreviation UP shall be used for unidentified precipitation when the type of precipitation cannot be identified by the automatic observing system.

-4.4.3.2 In local routine reports, local special reports, METAR and SPECI, the following characteristics of present weather phenomena, as necessary, shall be reported, using their respective abbreviations and relevant criteria, as appropriate:
+- 4.4.3.1 In automated local routine reports, local special reports, METARs and SPECIs, in addition to the precipitation types listed under 4.4.2.3 (a), the abbreviation UP shall be used for unidentified precipitation when the type of precipitation cannot be identified by the automatic observing system. - 4.4.3.2 In local routine reports, local special reports, METAR and SPECI, the following characteristics of present weather phenomena, as necessary, shall be reported, using their respective abbreviations and relevant criteria, as appropriate: